aerographql/documentation/source/_posts/getting-started.md

 ## What's next

-Next tutorial will walk you through using dependencies injection system to enhance your resolver implementation...
+Next {% post_link interface-and-union tutorial %} will walk you through using Interface and Union to enhance your schema...